kstenerud/ubuntu-maintainers-handbook/Concepts.md

 All packages for all ubuntu releases are stored together in one master directory, and pointed to by the various releases.
 This means that you cannot have two packages with the same version, even across releases, but you can have multiple releases point to the same package version.

-Once a package is uploaded to the archive, it is permanent, and cannot be replaced or erased.
+Once a package is uploaded to Launchpad, it cannot be replaced, even if the package Launchpad uploads to the apt repository gets deleted (for whatever reason).
+If a package does get deleted from the archive, it will show as "Deleted" in Launchpad.

 ### Suites